By law, every limited company in the UK is required to keep up-to-date statutory registers and ensure they are available for inspection on request.

-Every company in the UK is required by law to keep up-to-date statutory registers and ensure they are available for inspection on request.
-Statutory registers include important information about the company such as the names of members and how many shares each one holds.
-This information can be stored in a computer file, a simple binder, or book, and can be kept at the company’s registered office or another address, provided you notify Companies House.
+This information can be stored in a computer file, online, in a simple binder, or book.
+It can be kept at the company’s registered office or another address, provided you notify Companies House.

 But what exactly are statutory registers, how much detail should they contain, and what happens if you fail to comply?
 Below is a brief guide to each type of register.